shannonalliance/mlflow-on-ec2-with-s3-artifacts-and-basic-auth/README.md

 ## Working with the Python API

-Now that our server is up and running (assuming the above steps excuted succesfully) we will want to start adding users and modifying permissions.
+Now that our server is up and running (assuming the above steps executed successfully) we will want to start adding users and modifying permissions.

 I have included some sample `python` scripts for carrying out basic tasks like creating and deleting users and updating passwords.